JGCRI/gcam-doc/fusion.md

 }
 ```

 A couple things to note, sometimes it is easier to just use your feedback object to process callbacks from GCAM Fusion.
 It isn't required to use a helper struct.
-You class/struct does not need to implement any interface or the like, just provide the `processData`, etc callback methods.
+Your class/struct does not need to implement any interface or the like, just provide the `processData`, etc callback methods.

 I have also included and configured the call back for `pushFilterStep` just for example.
 In addition you will notice the use of `disable_if` and some uses of boost's (using the std library should work just fine too) type traits such as `is_base_of`.
 The purpose is to demonstrate how to control which objects we are intereasted in our `pushFilterStep` call back.
 In this example we have the compiler generate one version for any object for which we can call `->getName()` on (implements the `INamed` interface) and another for types which do not.